-Rocky star Dolph Lundgren reveals he’s been battling cancer for eight years
+Rocky star Dolph Lundgren reveals secret cancer diagnosis

+Dolph Lundgren reveals secret cancer diagnosis

 Actor said at one point he was only given two to three years left to live

-Prominent Swedish actor Dolph Lundgren has opened up about his ongoing battle with cancer.
+Dolph Lundgren has opened up about his ongoing treatment for cancer.

-The star who shot to fame as the Soviet boxer Ivan Drago in Rocky IV was diagnosed in 2015 when doctors found a cancerous tumour in his kidney.
+The Swedish actor, who shot to fame as the Soviet boxer Ivan Drago in Rocky IV, was diagnosed in 2015 when doctors found a cancerous tumour in his kidney.

-The first five years, “things were fine”, he said during a recent appearance on In Depth with Graham Bensinger.
+The first five years, “things were fine”, Lundgren said during a recent appearance on In Depth with Graham Bensinger.
 “I did scans every six months, then every year.”

 In 2020, he began suffering from acid reflux and went in for an MRI.
 “They found that there were a few more tumours around the area,” he said, gesturing towards his abdominal region.